 I’m also passionate about photography.
 My dad was a teacher and also a local photo reporter so I grew up with cameras and film.
 He took many photographs after an earthquake destroyed many villages in our region in 1980.
 He documented all the destruction that took place in 40 seconds and killed thousands of people.
 Now, there’s a massive database of his photographs that’s used by journalists.
 I did fancy a photography career myself but because it doesn’t pay too much, my parents pushed me to study and I’m grateful for that because now I’m a CCO.

 That said, photography is still a big part of my life; I’m very art-driven.
 I’m driven by the beauty of everything and I apply this logic everywhere.
 If there’s beauty somewhere, there’s happiness and positivity.
 That’s the kind of person I am: I’m very positive and approachable.
 Despite the need to think logically in my work most of the time, I sometimes let my instinct and emotions guide me.
 I need to.”

 “Going home regenerates me; even though London is my home, my heart is always elsewhere…

-I don’t go home that often.
-It’s challenging with two kids and with Covid-19, it’s extra tough.
-But I always need to remind myself where I come from and what I’ve achieved in the last 20 years so I try to go home at least once a year.
+I try to go home at least once a year.
 Even if I consider London my home, my heart is always elsewhere.
-The village I’m from is tiny but I go there and meet old friends and recognise that nothing’s really changed even after all these years—apart from our age, of course.
+The village I’m from is tiny but I go there and meet old friends and recognise that nothing’s really changed even after all these years—apart from our ages, of course.
 I’m still the same person, talking in front of the village bar until 3 am and drinking and laughing about the past.
-That regenerates me a lot.

 Even though I’ve been around the world—from Asia to South America—I always need to go back to this small village in the middle of nowhere.
-(And believe me, it really is in the middle of nowhere.)”
+(And believe me, it really is in the middle of nowhere).
+It really regenerates me.”